ERGO Corporate Governance

 EU Disclosure Regulation

 Transparency about aspects of the sustainability of our products and the underlying investment decision-making processes – also in the context of investment and insurance consulting – is of particular concern to us.
-In accordance with EU Disclosure Regulation, we have therefore summarised all the necessary information for our clients.
+In accordance with EU Disclosure Regulation, we have therefore summarized all the necessary information for our clients.

 Responsibility at ERGO